antoniomoricca/Pesticide_pdf_checker/README.md

 - OPENAI_API_KEY=your_api_key_here
 ```
 - Tesseract OCR: download and install Tesseract from https://github.com/tesseract-ocr/tesseract
- and set the path to the tesserect .ext.
+ and set the path to the tesserect .exe.
 ```
 - TESSERACT_CMD=C:/Program Files/Tesseract-OCR/tesseract.exe
 ```